yinchuandong/NLP-SOTA/README.md

     ```

+## Data Analysis
+Dive into the given dataset and do some visualisation.
+Please visit [analysis.ipynb](https://github.com/yinchuandong/NLP-SOTA/blob/master/analysis.ipynb)
+for more information.

 ## Question Answering

 The problem formulation is very similar to Stanford Question Answering Dataset (**SQUAD**) [https://rajpurkar.github.io/SQuAD-explorer/](https://rajpurkar.github.io/SQuAD-explorer/).
 Given a document and a question, try to extract the possible answers (several tokens or a whole sentence) from the document.
 Note that there is also a big difference.
 In SQUAD dataset, a question either has only one possible answer or is non-answerable.
 However, our dataset can have multiple answers for a certain question, which makes our dataset more difficult.
 My solution will focus on this formulation using BERT.